mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

      - Canonical extJSON representation of the reply.
 This document MUST be truncated appropriately according to rules defined in the
        `logging specification <../logging/logging.rst>`_, and MUST be replaced with an empty document "{ }" if the command is considered sensitive.

-   * - commandName
-     - String
-     - The command name.

-   * - requestId
-     - Int
-     - The driver-generated request ID.

-   * - operationId
-     - Int
-     - The driver-generated operation ID.
-Optional; only present if the driver generated operation IDs and this command has one.

-   * - driverConnectionId
-     - Int
-     - The driver's ID for the connection used for the command.
-Note this is NOT the same as ``CommandSucceededEvent.connectionId`` defined above, but refers to the `connectionId` defined in the  `connection monitoring and pooling specification <../connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst>`_.
-       Unlike ``CommandSucceededEvent.connectionId`` this field MUST NOT contain the host/port; that information MUST be in the following fields, ``serverHost`` and ``serverPort``.
-This field is optional for drivers that do not implement CMAP if they do have an equivalent concept of a connection ID.

-   * - serverHost
-     - String
-     - The hostname or IP address for the server the command was run on.

-   * - serverPort
-     - Int
-     - The port for the server the command was run on.
-Optional; only present if a port was specified.

-   * - serverConnectionId
-     - Int
-     - The server's ID for the connection used for the command.
-Optional; only present for server versions 4.2+.

-   * - serviceId
-     - String
-     - The hex string representation of the service ID for the command.
-Optional; only present when the driver is in load balancer mode.

-The unstructured form MUST be as follows, using the values defined in the structured format above to fill in placeholders as appropriate:
+The unstructured form SHOULD be as follows, using the values defined in the structured format above to fill in placeholders as appropriate:

   Command "{{commandName}}" succeeded in {{durationMS}} ms using a connection with driver ID {{driverConnectionId}} and server ID {{serverConnectionId}} to a host with hostname {{serverHost}} on port {{serverPort}} with service ID {{serviceId}}.
 The requestID is {{requestId}} and the operation ID is